Local Government Financial Reporting for Counties, Municipalities, and Special Districts

 See Auditor Selection Guidelines posted on the Auditor General's website for legal requirements and non-mandatory guidance related to the selection of an entity's auditor.

 Additional information about audit requirements, including the auditor selection process, may be found on the the Florida Government Finance Officers Association's (FGFOA's) website.
-See Section three of the Small Government Resource On-line Manual.
+See Section three of the Basic Government Resource On-line Manual.

-10. Where is the audit required to be sent?
+10. Where is the audit report required to be sent?

 Audit reports must be filed with both the DFS and the Auditor General.

-To file with the DFS: A copy of the audit report should be submitted electronically to the Bureau of Local Government at: localgov@myfloridacfo.com.
+To file with the DFS: A copy of the audit report should be submitted electronically to the Local Government Section at: localgov@myfloridacfo.com.

 To file with the Auditor General: Instructions for electronically filing audit reports are posted on the Auditor General's website.
-In addition, a submittal checklist [PDF] must be completed and sent with one paper copy of the audit report to:
+In addition, a Local Governmental Entity Audit Report Submittal Checklist (under the heading "Local Governmental Entity Audit Report Submittal Checklist" select the fiscal year) must be completed and sent with one paper copy of the audit report to:

 Auditor General